SaadTiwana/axelera/board_preparation/README.md

 `./upgrade_tool LD`

-Link said it should appear like this:
+Axelera link said it should appear like this, in "Loader" mode:

 >List of rockusb connected(1)
 >
 >DevNo=1 Vid=0x2207,Pid=0x350b,LocationID=31     Mode=Loader     SerialNo=1da8b74954605d1d

-However, my board was going into Maskrom mode only.
+However, my board was going into "Maskrom" mode only.
 However it didn't matter actually.
-I was able to proceed as normal.
+I was able to proceed with firmware update.

 >List of rockusb connected(1)
 >